nextauthjs/next-auth/README.md

 Appropriate tables / collections for Users, Sessions (etc) will be created automatically.
 You can customize, extend or replace the models by passing additional options to the `Adapters.Default()` function.

 If you are using a database that is not supported out of the box - or if you want to use NextAuth with an existing database - you can pass your own methods to be called for user creation / deletion (etc).
 This works in a similar way to NextAuth 1.x, but is easier to do.

-### Client

-NextAuth Client usage remains almost identical, but is much simpler than in version 1.x.
-Thanks to a new build process, the client library in NextAuth 2.0 is extremely lightweight.

-It can be used with React Hooks as well as React lifescycle and Next.js methods for both client and server side rendering, supporting both Single Page Applications and websites that support authentication but are entirely server side rendered (without any dependancy on client side JavaScript).

 ## Customization